DeepaliJosh/Car-Sales-Prediction/README.md

 ## Project Overview

-This repository contains a data analysis and machine learning project focused on predicting car sales prices using a multiple linear regression model.
+This repository contains a data analysis and machine learning project focused on predicting car sales prices using a multiple regression models.
 The project aims to analyze various features of car listings and build a predictive model to estimate car prices accurately.
 The main steps of the project include:

 1. Data Preprocessing: Cleaning and preprocessing the dataset, handling missing values, and ensuring data quality.